nilenso/mohita-clj/Notes/Day 14.md

 - Wrote unit tests for ttt.
 Not quite sure i’ve gotten hang of it.
 - Discovered many bugs lol
 - Acc to style guide name it as (deftest fn-name-test)
 - Made a pr but not entirely happy with it.
 Didn’t finish testing everything.
+(Forgot to commit each test :’) )
 ---

 ### Topic